paulwarren/nzde/dict/V/README.md

 >  "Methinks I'm all there," quoth the fat Volunteer. <i>(Mar 27, 1860,Taranaki Punch,1</i>)

 >  The question of clothing the Volunteers of the colony in a proper uniform has been taken up by the government who have applied to the Volunteer companies and officers to decide on some fixed uniform. <i>(Sep 20, 1879,Auckland Weekly News,17</i>)

-## volunteer

-<b>1</b> <i>v.</i> (Rural) [pasture species] to self-sow naturally.

->  J of Ag 42 3 March 20.
-151 It is important to realise that on most soil-types the volunteer self-sown white is essentially a short-lived, heavy-seeding form which in fact, is able to "volunteer' in the young sward just because it is an abundantly seeding type. <i>(1931</i>)